KevinLiTian/Mapper/README.md

 With the assistance by my teammates Xingyu (Ariel) Song <xingyu.song@mail.utoronto.ca> and Daixin (Ali) Tian <daixin.tian@mail.utoronto.ca>, I completed this project with a super usable and responsive mapping software.
 Here are some main features of the mapper.<br/>

-## Zoom-In & Zoom-Out
+## Moving
-Our mapping software supports zoom-in and zoom-out using either the mouse wheel or the direction pad on the right side of the mapper.<br/>
+Our mapping software supports zoom-in and zoom-out using either the mouse wheel or the "Zoom In" and "Zoom Out" buttons on the right side of the mapper.
+Users can also move the map by either dragging the mouse or using the direction pad on the mapper.<br/>

 The detailedness is automatically adjusted base on the zoom in level as we don't want to overwhelm the users with clustered information when the map is zoomed out.
 ##### Video Demo
 https://user-images.githubusercontent.com/99038613/169093331-e83db4a9-8a5e-410e-ac05-a502495b2027.mp4

 ## Night Mode
 Night mode is also supported.
-We designed two set of colours, one for day mode and another for night mode.<br/>
+We designed two set of colours, one for day mode and another for night mode.
-We use RGB(0-255, 0-255, 0-255) to set colours for everything on the map.
 ##### Video Demo
 https://user-images.githubusercontent.com/99038613/169098568-a00f306b-70b1-4836-b72f-032a91f4dc2a.mp4